 - Digital twin aggregate (DTA): This is the combination of DTIs whose data and information may be used for examination near the physical product and learning.

 The exact information controlled in the digital twins is determined by use cases.
-The digital twin is known as logical construct which means the real data and statistics can be kept in check in other applications.
-A digital twin in the factory is frequently careful part of robotic process automation.
+The digital twin is known as a logical construct which means the real data and statistics can be kept in check in other applications.
+A digital twin in the factory is frequently a careful part of robotic process automation.

 Examples of Digital Twins

-- Used to enhance machines is by the maintenance of power generation equipment for instance power generation turbines, jet engines and locomotives.
+- Used to enhance machines is by the maintenance of power generation equipment for instance power generation turbines, jet engines, and locomotives.

 - 3D modeling usage to create digital companions for the physical objects.

-- Used for monitoring, diagnostics and prognostics to optimize asset performance and utilization.
+- Used for monitoring, diagnostics, and prognostics to optimize asset performance and utilization.